 This beautiful poem was written by a very special Mother and strong women who has attended our monthly support group.
 Thank you Kandy B for sharing this inspirational message.

-Michael Savastano, a gifted artist, lost his life to a heroin overdose at age 21.
-To raise awareness about this terrible epidemic and send a powerful message that Addiction Kills, we used some of his original sketches on items that you can purchase including a hoodie, art poster suitable for framing and a journal.
+Michael Savastano, a gifted artist, lost his life to a Substance Use Disorder (SUD) at age 21.
+To raise awareness about this terrible epidemic and send a powerful message that Misuse Kills, we used some of his original sketches on items that you can purchase including a hoodie, art poster suitable for framing and a journal.

 Do you have a child or loved one who has a problem with drug and alcohol abuse?
 The Partnership for Drug-Free Kids now offers free peer-to-peer Parent Coaching for parents of children affected by substance abuse.
 Recently, two members of the LTM organization completed the training.